code-with-amitk/Code-examples/device_drivers/Terms/APIs/mmap/README.md

 - Maps file or device(device file) into Memory.

 ### Why mmap
-a.
-Multiple Processes Accessing Data from Shared File:    Load/time/memory of opening/closing file is saved.
+- Multiple Processes Accessing Data from Shared File:    Load/time/memory of opening/closing file is saved.
 What we do is open file, write file into buffer.
 So this write into buffer is saved, you can directly work of memory address.
-b.
-This is advantageous for Big Files:    This may happens file data/structures are much bigger than Buffer taken to read file.
+- This is advantageous for Big Files:    This may happens file data/structures are much bigger than Buffer taken to read file.
 That may cause issues.
-c.
-Provides Huge speed Advantage wrt I/O.
+- Provides Huge speed Advantage wrt I/O.

 ### Syntax
 ```